-How Workman settled 3m sq. ft (or £30m) of dilapidations during 12 months of covid
+How Workman settled 3 million square feet of dilapidations during 12 months of covid

 The past 365 days have been like no other year.
 The changes, challenges, and crises have often seemed insurmountable.
 But, despite 12 months of covid lockdowns, Workman has resolved a total of 402 dilapidations instructions covering 3m sq. ft, with a total value of £30m, through its 12 offices nationwide.
 Of all the claims, 85% were settled within six months.